clappr/clappr-chromecast-plugin/README.md

 The plugin parameters are passed through the embed parameters object under the `chromecast` key:

 - appId: indicates what Chromecast application id should be used (defaults to Clappr app id: `9DFB77C0`).
+- source: overrides the default source used by the plugin when loading the video.
+If not present, the plugin will use the current source playing.
 - contentType: overrides the default content type used by the plugin when loading the video.
 If not present, the plugin infers its value from the source URL.
 - media: an object that represents metadata to be presented on the Chromecast application.
 The supported metadata values are:
   - type: the type of the media.
 Currently the supported values are `ChromecastPlugin.Movie` (for movies), `ChromecastPlugin.TvSeries` (for TV episodes) and `ChromecastPlugin.None` (for generic metadata - can also be absent or set to `null`/`undefined`)